Medicago: Evolution

 Medicago diverged from Glycine (soybean) about 53–55 million years ago (in the early Eocene), from Lotus (deervetch) 49–51 million years ago (also in the Eocene), and from Trigonella 10–22 million years ago (in the Miocene).

 Ecological interactions with other organisms

 Symbiosis with nitrogen-fixing rhizobia

 Béna et al. (2005) constructed a molecular phylogeny of 23 Sinorhizobium strains and tested the symbiotic ability of six strains with 35 Medicago species.
 Comparison of these phylogenies indicates many transitions in the compatibility of the association over evolutionary time.
 Furthermore, they propose that the geographical distribution of strains limits the distribution of particular Medicago species.

 Agricultural uses

-Other than alfalfa, several of the creeping members of the family (such as Medicago lupulina and Medicago truncatula) have been used as forage crops.
+Agronomic research has been conducted on species of the Medicago genus.
+Other than alfalfa, several of the prostrate members of the family (such as Medicago lupulina and Medicago truncatula) have been used as forage crops.
+Select species in the Medicago genus naturally develop spiney pods during the reproductive phase of growth (such as Medicago intertexta and Medicago polymorpha).
+Despite having high levels of agronomic performance, these are typically viewed as undesirable in sheep based farming systems due to their ability to become lodged in wool, reducing fleece value.
+Breeding efforts in the 1990's have yielded spineless varieties of burr medic, providing valuable production amongst farming systems in low rainfall (<300mm annual), free draining, alkaline soils.

 Insect herbivores

 Medicago species are used as food plants by the larvae of some Lepidoptera species including the common swift, flame, latticed heath, lime-speck pug, nutmeg, setaceous Hebrew character, and turnip moths and case-bearers of the genus Coleophora, including C. frischella (recorded on M. sativa) and C. fuscociliella (feeds exclusively on Medicago spp.).